neos-modding-group/neos-modding-group.github.io/mods.md

 Adds some nice to have features to headless clients

 The latest version is [1.2.0](https://github.com/New-Project-Final-Final-WIP/HeadlessTweaks/releases/tag/v1.2.0):

-Added Optional SmartAutoSave
+- Added Optional SmartAutoSave
 - If enabled, will only save if a user is in the world and once after the last user leaves

-Fixed Check for if a user can join a world
+- Fixed Check for if a user can join a world
 - Allow contacts of headless who aren't moderator or above when world is set to contacts or higher

-# UPDTATED TO DISCORD.NET 3.7.2
+- UPDATED TO DISCORD.NET 3.7.2

 <!--Banane9.LagFreeContactsLoading-->
 ### [LagFreeContactsLoading](https://github.com/Banane9/NeosLagFreeContactsLoading) by [Banane9](https://github.com/Banane9)